Before your organization decides to apply for consultative status with ECOSOC, please consider the following basic facts.

 - Currently, 4,189 NGOs enjoy active consultative status with ECOSOC.
 See list as of 1 September 2014, PDF.

 - There are three types of consultative status: General, Special and Roster.
 Most new accreditations are in the Special category.

 - Consultative status provides NGOs with access to not only ECOSOC, but also to its many subsidiary bodies, to the various human rights mechanisms of the United Nations, ad-hoc processes on small arms, as well as special events organized by the President of the General Assembly.
 See News and Events for samples.

 - ECOSOC accreditation is separate and distinct from NGOs who are associated the UN Department of Public Information (DPI).
-These organizations generally have far fewer privileges to participate in intergovernmental meetings of the United Nations.
 See list of DPI-associated NGOs here.
 See website here.

 - You can sort and review all NGOs with ECOSOC consultative status in an online database.
 Access the database here.

 - General and special status NGOs are required to submit a 'quadrennial report' every four years.
 Learn more.

 - The Committee on NGOs reviews new applications for consultative status twice a year, in January ('regular session') and in May ('resumed session').